OakimUa/ratwrap/README.md

 - `@HeaderParam("etag") final String etag` - injects header value;
 - `@ContextParam final HttpClient httpClient` - will be taken from ratpack context by class.
 Also context itself could be injected.

-### Request filter
+### Request filtering

-All beans implemented `RequestFilter` will be called to handle request before request handler.
-With `@FilterUri` you can specify uri prefix.
+Any request filter still a request handler, but filters will be called before handler execution.
+You can define filter as:
+- Bean implements `RequestFilter` - for specific uri pattern (if `handler` method annotated with `@FilterUri`, otherwise - `/**`).
+- Request handler class or method has annotation `@Filtered`.
 To continue request processing filter should call `ctx.next()`, otherwise response will be sent to the client.

 ```